Ryan Coisson: Building Wealth and Managing Risk

 37:04.67 – Brian David Crane

-I Was as a side note I was working on a piece with one of our writers yesterday about the difference between being rich and being wealthy and the um the definition for wealth is effectively being an income investor and that you can live off of your um.
-The income that your investments produce right?
-You’re basically you’re you’re above your burn rate for lack of a better way to put it so you bring in one hundred you spend 90 at the end of the month you’re going to have another 10 that goes into that that can be reinvested and I’m trying to make it simple for folks.
+Um, what was that 150x bet just out of curiosity?
+Yeah, super interesting.
+Okay so I want to shift here just slightly because I I think that the as a side note, I was working on a piece with one of our writers yesterday about the difference between being rich and being wealthy, and the definition for wealth is effectively being an income investor and that you can live off of your income that your investments produce right?
+You’re basically above your burn rate for lack of a better way to put it so you bring in 100, you spend 90 at the end of the month you’re going to have another 10 that goes into that can be reinvested, and I’m trying to make it simple for folks.
 But so in your case.
 As you’ve gone through business and your career.
-What was the point at which you became wealthy and what I mean by that is that you were able to, um, live off of your ah.
-Yeah, your income investments and because I assume you’re in that case but like when did that happen and how did it shift your um yeah when did it happen.
-How did it shift what you spent your time on.
+What was the point at which you became wealthy and what I mean by that is that you were able to, live off of your income investments, and because I assume you’re in that case but like when did that happen?
+And how did it shift? what you spent your time on?

 38:23.47 – Ryan Coisson